The GENTU Project

 [1] UNICEF, “Undernourished and overlooked, A Global Nutrition Crisis in Adolescent Girls and Women (Executive Summary)”, March 2023, p.50

-1. Improved gender-transformative nutrition practices among pregnant and lactating women, children under 5 and adolescent girls in target districts.
+1. Improve nutrition practices among pregnant and breastfeeding women, children under five, and adolescent girls.

 This project is carried out in partnership with: